-&lt;sup>4 The DRM assessment period may be different to the reporting period.
+&lt;sup>5 The DRM assessment period may be different to the reporting period.

-- 40. In its July 2019 meeting, the IASB tentatively decided that aggregation of the benchmark derivatives would be permitted if the maturity dates, payment dates and interest rate basis are the same. - 41.
-In its April 2023, the IASB will consider the requirement to evidence risk management intention and how an entity identifies managed risks; and how the benchmark derivatives are constructed, particularly with respect to the relevant input factors such as the notional, tenor, reset terms, benchmark interest rate etc. to ensure consistent application of the DRM model. - 42.
+- (b) the time buckets of the available risk to mitigate are aligned with an entity's risk management strategy. - 41.
 As detailed in Agenda Paper 4A for the November 2021 IASB meeting, the IASB tentatively decided that the determination of the risk mitigation intention is subject to specified restrictions.
 An entity applying the DRM model needs to apply both prospective and retrospective assessments to be able to apply the DRM model.
-The prospective assessments need to be satisfied at the time the risk mitigation intention is determined (ie the beginning of the DRM assessment period), supplemented by the retrospective assessment at the end of each assessment period. - 43.
+The prospective assessments need to be satisfied at the time the risk mitigation intention is determined (ie the beginning of the DRM assessment period), supplemented by the retrospective assessment at the end of each assessment period. - 42.
 The risk mitigation intention needs to be evidenced by an entity's actions taken to mitigate risk (eg the actual derivatives traded in the market).
 Once it is determined, it would be documented via the construction of the benchmark derivatives, and entities will not be able to amend the risk mitigation intention retrospectively.